exurd/chrome-extension-template/README.md

-# chrome-extension-template
+# what?

-Template for an extension that triggers when you click the button next to the omnibox
+'what' is a website and chrome extension, and redirects you to random website.